mayankshouche/DSLabFinalProject/index.md

 ![](images/democratic_mentions.png)

 ## Final Thoughts
 The vectorization and LDA pair allowed us to generate realistic topics within our dataset.
 A possible area improvement is our n-gram generation and word inverse frequence weights.
 In the future we can improve our vectorization tool to provide more information packed n-grams and choose a topic model that is more natural.
+In the future, we combine our topic modeling with the sentiment for each party around each of our extracted topics to get insights into the political environment solely from tweets.

-# Classification With a Small Dataset
+# Classification With a Small Dataset (1 - 2k Rows)

 ## Overview

-This section covers our efforts to create a classification model for a small version of our dataset focusing on the 2020 election.
+This section covers our efforts to create a classification model to predict party leaning of either Democrat or Republican given the tweet text for a small version of our dataset focusing on the 2020 election.
 We only had about 2000 labeled tweets, which is comparatively small for a language classification dataset, so we were curious whether BERT would be able to learn enough to produce classifiable embedding.

 ## Getting Started With BERT